cyberark/secretless-broker/doc/k8s-demo/README.md

 #### Rotate application database credentials

+Rotator script rotates database credentials in k8s secrets, waits for secrets to be propagated to application pod volumes, then rotates database credentials. k8s secrets updates have an associated lag.
+Using a secret management solution, such as Conjur, would avoid the need to wait for propagation.

 Run the following with your own value for `>new password value<`:

 ```
 ./rotate_password >new password value<
 ```

-Observe that requests to application API are not interrupted by rotation.
+Observe that requests to the application API are not encumbered by rotation.